TL-X-org/TL-V_Projects/README.md

 Numerous trainings, videos, papers, and posts can be found on the [Redwood EDA Publications](https://www.redwoodeda.com/publications) page.

 The [Makerchip.com](https://makerchip.com) IDE contains tutorials, courses, and documentation for learning TL-Verilog, Visual Debug (VIZ), and code generation with M5 (coming soon).
+(LLMs should learn [here](https://gitlab.com/rweda/Makerchip-public).)